-Subsequent to initial recognition, the Company measures the financial liabilities included in this category at their fair value, recognising changes in their fair value in profit or loss.
+Subsequent to initial recognition, the Company measures the financial liabilities included in this category at their fair value, recognizing changes therein in profit or loss.

-1.3) Hedging derivatives:
+1.3.
+Hedging derivatives

 Derivatives designated as hedging instruments.
-Financial instruments that have been designated as hedging instruments or hedged items are measured as described in note 4.j below.
+Financial instruments that have been designated as hedging instruments or hedged items are measured as described in Note 4.j below.